helboi4/tensorflow-translation-model/README.md

 I got my data set from http://www.manythings.org/anki/

 # Quick Start Guide
-1. Ensure you have Python 3 installed on your system
+1. Ensure you have Python 3 installed on your system.
+NOTE: This only works with Python 3.11 or below because of a bug with keras.
 2. Clone the project into your desired directory
-3. Setup the virtual environment `python3 -m venv .venv`
+3. Setup the virtual environment `python -m venv .venv`
 4. Start the virtual environment `source .venv/bin/activate`
 5. Install dependencies from the requirements file `pip install -r requirements.txt`
 6. Download on of the zips from http://www.manythings.org/anki/